Multi-Modal Manipulation via Multi-Modal Policy Consensus: Acknowledgments

 \section{Acknowledgments}

 { We thank Ananya Yammanuru for assistance with the real-world robot setup, Jiaheng Han for insightful discussions on experiment design visualization, Shaoxiong Yao and Wei-Cheng Huang for their contributions to method presentation, and Ye-Ji Mun and Shaoting Peng for valuable feedback on paper drafts.
-This work was supported in part by the ZJU-UIUC Joint Research Center Project No. DREMES 202003, funded by Zhejiang University.
-We also thank PickleRobotics for their generous support of the lab. }
+This material is based upon work supported by the National Science Foundation under Grant No. 2143435.
+We also thank PickleRobotics for their generous support of the lab. \looseness=-1 }